 Malham Cove

 One of the UK’s most spectacular and distinct landscapes is Malham Cove.
-With dramatic limestone scenery it has few equals anywhere in the UK.
+With dramatic limestone scenery it’s the ideal place to explore the wild scenery of Yorkshire at its most dramatic.

-Harry Potter fans might be interested to know some of the scenes from The Deathly Hallows were shot here, and for people who can’t resist funny guy, Steven Coogan, look no further than The Trip – where you’ll see Malham Cove make its comedic debut:
+Harry Potter fans might be interested to know some of the scenes from The Deathly Hallows were shot here, and for people who can’t resist funny guy, Steven Coogan, look no further than The Trip.
+You’ll see Malham Cove make its comedic debut:

 Bronte Moors

-The Bronte Moors is the literary name given to the Yorkshire Moors, made popular by the Bronte sisters (plus Branwell!).
+The Bronte Moors is the literary name given to the Yorkshire Moors, made popular by the Bronte sisters.

 The siblings were born in Haworth and used this backdrop as the setting to several of their hugely successful novels.
-One of my favourite days out in Yorkshire is when I walk through the Moors on a sunny day, passing sheep, rolling hills, purple heather and bright green ferns bursting with vibrancy.
+One of my favourite days out in Yorkshire has to be walking through the Moors.
+On a sunny day it’s all frolicking sheep, rolling hills, purple heather and bright green ferns bursting with vibrancy.
+During winter the backdrop is brooding with a Gothic magic – it’s beautiful throughout all the season.

 Yorkshire Sculpture Park

-I LOVE this place, and I’m not the only person who does as it recently won UK Museum of the Year.
+I LOVE Yorkshire Sculpture Sculpture – it’s truly world class.
+I’m not the only person who does as it recently won UK Museum of the Year.
 A title it really deserves.
 It’s one thing going for a country walk and seeing local wildlife, but it’s a completely different experience going for a country walk and seeing local wildlife and sculptures by Henry Moore, Antony Caro and Antony Gormley!

 I’ve written about plenty of other places in Yorkshire on the blog including: Fountain’s Abbey, Bolton Abbey, Brimham Rocks, White Scar Cave, Flamborough Head, Ingleton Waterfalls and Robin Hood’s Bay.
 Now all you need to do is explore this place for yourself.